penmaker90/astro-portfolio/README.md

 - **Performance**: Use modern web development practices to ensure optimal performance, such as lazy loading images and minimizing CSS/JS.
 - **Responsive Design**: Make sure your portfolio looks good on devices of all sizes, from mobile to desktop screens.

-This project use Contentful to fetch data from the API. and load your projects section, if you want to use your contentful data add variables to your .env file.
+This project is built with Astro and includes a portfolio section to showcase your projects and work.

 ## Contributions